 Arcade Room

-The Arcade Room is so named because this is where Prince used to play stand-up arcade games back in the day.
-Today it is filled with an unusual yellow couch, oversized sculptures of flowers (think Georgia O'Keefe), and a Schimmel Pegasus piano with a hydrolic lid inscribed with Prince's symbol.
-He paid over $100,000 for the piano in the 1990s.
+The Arcade Room is so-named because this is where Prince used to play stand-up arcade games back in the day.
+Today, you’ll find an unusual yellow couch and oversized sculptures of flowers (think Georgia O’Keefe).

 Paisley Park Studios Soundstage

-Graffiti Bridge, sequel to Purple Rain, was filmed almost entirely in the 12,240-square-foot soundstage at Paisley Park.
-Other clients who used the space for filming or rehearsal include Grumpy Old Men (the movie), McDonald's, Porsche, and the Muppets, among others.
-Two of Prince's cars are on display in this vast space: a powder blue Bentley and a purple Plymouth Prowler.
+Graffiti Bridge, the sequel to Purple Rain, was filmed almost entirely in the 12,240-square-foot soundstage at Paisley Park.
+Other clients who used the space for filming or rehearsal include Grumpy Old Men (the movie), McDonald’s, Porsche, and the Muppets, among others.
+Two of Prince’s cars are on display in this vast space: a powder blue Bentley and a purple Plymouth Prowler.

 NPG Music Club

 Prince used to jam out in the NPG Music Club for and with fellow musicians and celebrities.
 He also invited local fans to come for free concerts here.
-Often he would not make an appearance until 2 or 3 in the morning.
-Sometimes, if he wasn't feeling the vibe, he wouldn't show up at all.
-Instead, he'd play one of his favorite movies, like Finding Nemo, on a huge movie screen to entertain those seated in the cushy curved purple booths.
-Today this space is used for brunches on Sundays, dance parties with a DJ on Friday nights, and movie screenings on Saturday nights.
+Often, he would not make an appearance until 2 or 3 in the morning.

-I attended the brunch and ate scrambled eggs topped with a unique spice (think Moroccan flavors), s'mores French toast, and a Hasselback potato.
-You can also order from a menu of Prince's favorite dishes from a menu to eat on-site or take to go, like coconut curry with black rice and chickpeas, and macaroni and cheese.
+You can also order from a menu of Prince’s favorite dishes from a menu to eat on-site or take to go.
+Examples include coconut curry with black rice and chickpeas or macaroni and cheese.

 Paisley Park Store

-In the days, weeks and months following Prince's death, fans from Minnesota and far beyond brought notes, artwork, and handmade gifts to Paisley Park.
+In the days, weeks, and months following Prince’s death, fans from Minnesota and far beyond brought notes, artwork, and handmade gifts to Paisley Park.
 Prince loyalists left these in and beside the fence surrounding the property.
-The Paisley Park Museum has collected every single item left in Prince's honor.
-A portion of a fence is displayed in the store along with the fans' memorabilia.
-The items are rotated so that everything can eventually be shown to Paisley Park visitors.

 My Love of Prince